ankit-jha/commands/README.md

     :set guifont=Ubuntu\ Mono:h16 "Set your font and font-size

-    :syntax on "Set cyntax highlighting on
+    :syntax on "Set syntax highlighting on

     :colorscheme desert "Set colorscheme